Updated: Jan 12

 Hovercraft can go pretty fast on the water and even faster on the ice.
 Since there are no brakes on a hover craft, to stop you either need a lot of space, or you can flip the hovercraft around really fast so the fan helps to counter your momentum.
 This is especially true on ice as it could take several hundred yards for the hovercraft to come to a stop without flipping it around.

 While hovercrafting is not the most practical outdoor activity, but if you ever get the chance to drive one – take it!
 It is worth the ride.
 If you have any questions or comments about hovercrafting on Utah Lake or any other outdoor activity in Utah leave me a comment or send me an email at DustinACook@gmail.com.
+If you'd like more information on fun outdoor adventures in Utah, subscribe to our blog here.
 And as always don’t forget to go outside and have some fun!